 - All of you are capable of succeeding in this class; my job is to help you succeed.

 1. Log #16: Draft a rhetorical analysis of an everyday text

 - Write a 3-page, double-spaced analysis.

-- Cite the strategy source from #2 and refer to it and your everyday text often.
+- Cite the rhetorical strategy source from B in your essay and refer to it and your everyday text often.
 Other sources are welcome, too.